marklemay/tptpParser/README.md

 global TODOs
 ----------
- * what is the best way to do this? http://stackoverflow.com/questions/20253044/string-constants-causeing-unexpected-type-collisions-in-xtext/20280540?noredirect=1#20280540
+- [ ] what is the best way to do this? http://stackoverflow.com/questions/20253044/string-constants-causeing-unexpected-type-collisions-in-xtext/20280540?noredirect=1#20280540
- * merge the seperate implimentations, make things handld more consistently
+- [ ] merge the seperate implimentations, make things handld more consistently
- * review the modles for name clarity (and spelling)
+- [ ] review the modles for name clarity (and spelling)
- * review prolog number, variable, and constant syntax
+- [ ] review prolog number, variable, and constant syntax
- * seperate antlr parser directory (may just be a copy and past procedure)
+- [ ] seperate antlr parser directory (may just be a copy and past procedure)
- * eclipse download site
+- [ ] eclipse download site
- * deploy to maven
+- [ ] deploy to maven
- * Continous integration setup
+ - [ ] Continous integration setup
- * seperate sublangues into seperate files
+- [ ] seperate sublangues into seperate files
- * autoformater
+- [ ] autoformater
- * tooltip hints
+ - [ ] tooltip hints
- * file linking with the include directive (include from only the same language)
+- [ ] file linking with the include directive (include from only the same language)
- * compiletime validation of linking and type checking
+ - [ ] compiletime validation of linking and type checking
- * comment meta info tagging
+- [ ] comment meta info tagging
- * seperate eclipse plugins that could just target the sublanguages? most users don't need all 4
+- [ ] seperate eclipse plugins that could just target the sublanguages? most users don't need all 4

-currently unsuported:
+currently unsuported
- * CNF
-  * CL003-0.ax unclear "axiom" function above the or
-  * that cnf problem
- * THF
-  * CSR005^0.ax when did "@" become unirary, what does it even mean?
-  * ...
+TODO